firstcoders/custom-cf-resource-require-key-for-methods/README.md

-# custom-cf-resource-require-key-for-methods
-A custom cloudformation resource for enabling setting API keys as required on AWS api gateway
+# Require API key for methods

+AWS SAM has severe issues with parameterising the ApiKeyRequired property.

+This custom cloudformation resource will update any non-OPTIONS request method to set it to require an API key.